Safe-DS/DSL/docs/api/safeds/data/tabular/containers/Table.md

          *
          * - The target column is the column that a model should predict.
          * - Feature columns are columns that a model should use to make predictions.
          * - Extra columns are columns that are neither feature nor target.
-They can be used to provide additional context,
+They are ignored by models and can be used to
-         *   like an ID column.
+         *   provide additional context.
+An ID or name column is a common example.
          *
          * Feature columns are implicitly defined as all columns except the target and extra columns.
 If no extra columns
          * are specified, all columns except the target column are used as features.
          *
          * @param targetName The name of the target column.
-         * @param extraNames Names of the columns that are neither feature nor target.
+         * @param extraNames Names of the columns that are neither features nor target.
 If null, no extra columns are used, i.e. all but
          * the target column are used as features.
          *
-         * @result dataset A new tabular dataset with the given target and feature names.
-         *
          * @example
          * pipeline example {
          *     val table = Table(
          *         {
-         *             "item": ["apple", "milk", "beer"],
-         *             "price": [1.10, 1.19, 1.79],
-         *             "amount_bought": [74, 72, 51],
+         *             "extra": [1, 2, 3],
+         *             "feature": [4, 5, 6],
+         *             "target": [7, 8, 9],
-         *         }
+         *         },
          *     );
-         *     val dataset = table.toTabularDataset(targetName="amount_bought", extraNames=["item"]);
+         *     out table.toTabularDataset("target", extraNames="extra");
          * }
          */
         @Pure